rochacbruno/impedimenta/ansible/physical/roles/mnemosyne/README.md

 mnemosyne
 =========

-Install mnemosyne, start and enable its sync server, and enable unit monitoring.
+Install mnemosyne, and start and enable its sync server.

+The sync server may be controlled with `mnemosyne-sync-server.service`.

 Variables: